shelleywong/CSCI211-Course-Materials/Programs/program05.md

 $ git push origin main
 ```

 Your best INGInious submission will be evaluated for grading, so it is fine if some submissions do not pass all the tests.
-If multiple submissions pass the same number of tests, your last submission will be used for grading.<br>
+If multiple submissions pass the same number of tests, your last best submission will be used for grading.<br>

 Turn in the following files using [INGInious](https://inginious.csuchico.edu/):